 “Unless you’re seriously in danger of missing payments or defaulting on your loan altogether, avoid refinancing into a loan that would extend your current one,” writes Stephanie Taylor Christensen of Mint Life.
 “Your monthly payment may go down, but you’ll end up forking more money to the bank or dealer’s financing arm over the life of the new loan.”

-5. Ignoring the role your interest rate plays in your car payment
+5. What is the role interest rate plays on my car payment?

 Likewise, a shorter-length, refinanced loan with the same monthly payment — or even a higher APR — could actually save you money when compared to a longer loan with lower payments, since the majority of those payments are comprised mostly of interest.